Criterion-based Heterogeneous Collaborative Filtering for Multi-behavior Implicit Recommendation: Method

 From Theorem 1, when taking all triplets into consideration, the upper bound of the CML loss is proportional to the CHCF loss.
 As a result, the minimization of CML can be approximately achieved by the optimization of CHCF \cite{yu2020sampler}.

-\textbf{Efficiency of CHCF.} We take $g(x)=x$ as an example and other decorated functions lead to similar results.
+\R{ \textbf{Efficiency of CHCF.} We take $g(x)=x$ as an example and other decorated functions lead to similar results.
 In Equation \ref{equ:CHCF}, updating all the users for each behavior takes $O(|U||V|(d+1))$ time.
 For CML loss, it takes $O(2\sum_u|V_u^+||V_u^-|d)$ time.
-Since $2|V_u^+||V_u^-| >> |V|)$, the computational complexity of our model is reduced by several magnitudes.
-Actually, in practice, CML always accompanies by biased negative sampling strategies, making it difficult to converge to the optimal ranking performance regardless of how many update steps have been taken \cite{xin2018batch}.
+Since $2|V_u^+||V_u^-| >> |V|)$, the computational complexity of our approach is decreased by several magnitudes.
+Actually, in practice, CML always accompanies a biased negative sampling strategy, which hinders from the optimal ranking performance even though extensive updating steps have been conducted \cite{xin2018batch}.
 Besides, CHCF shares the same preference scores for different behaviors, which results that updating the whole model through MTL for all the $K$ types of behavior takes $O(2\sum_u|V_u^+||V_u^-|(d+K))$ time.
-This shows the superiority over most methods (e.g., EHCF, NMTR), whose computational complexity is proportional to the number of behaviors $K$.
-Above all, CHCF optimizes the model with an efficient whole-data strategy.
+Since $d>>K$ in most practical cases, our model is more efficient than most of the existing multi-behavior state-of-the-arts (e.g., NMTR~\cite{gao2019neural}, GHCF~\cite{chen2021graph}), whose computational complexity is proportional to the number of behaviors $K$.
+Above all, our CHCF optimizes the model with an efficient whole-data strategy. }

-\textbf{Choices of $g(x)$.} We suggest to use a strictly convex decorated function, which has a monotonically increasing gradient.
+\textbf{Choices of $g(x)$.} We suggest using a strictly convex decorated function, which has a monotonically increasing gradient.
 In formulation, This implies that if the interaction score breaks the criterion seriously (i.e., $S_{uv} >> \hat{R}_{uv}$ or $\hat{R}_{uv'} >> T_{uv'}$ in Equation \ref{equ:criterion_loss_user_item} ), we give this term a larger gradient.
 In this way, CHCF gives more emphasis to 'bad' interactions, which helps the optimization process and further increases the performance.
 Similar results can be obtained by CML.
-Here we use $g(x) = x^2 $ as default for fair comparison with regression loss in \cite{chen2020efficient,chen2021graph}.
+In our implementation, we use $g(x) = x^2 $ as default for fair comparison with regression loss in \cite{chen2020efficient,chen2021graph}.